 Disneyland Lunar New Year Basics – The Year of the Dog

 When.
-Disneyland Lunar New Year celebrations take place from January 26 through February 18, 2018.
+Disneyland Lunar New Year celebration take place in late January and early February every year.
+In 2020, they will be held from January 17 to February 9, 2020.
 Event highlights include popular characters in Lunar New Year traditional outfits, beautiful decor, kid-friendly craft activities and incredible live performances.
 Guests visiting the Parks during this time should make time in their schedule to experience at least some, if not all, of these celebration events.

 Where.
 The Lunar New Year celebration takes place in the Paradise Pier area of Disney California Adventure, starting just after you pass the Little Mermaid: Ariel’s Undersea Adventure.
 You can’t miss the towering gold and red archway and the hundreds of stunning red ornamental lanterns decorating the area.
 Nearly every inch has been transformed for Lunar New Year, with traditional decor including firecrackers, flowers and hanging lights.